Therapeutic patient education versus learning programs: what is role for the pharmaceutical industry?

 Companies subject to this system must implement a quality management system that can sustainably meet the requirements of the Charter and its reference system:

-• Initial/continuous training and knowledge evaluation of promotional collaborator (7 regulatory themes and 2 scientific themes)
+– Chapter 2: Initial/induction/continuing training and knowledge assessment of promotional employees (7 regulatory themes and 2 scientific themes), random assessment and individual training pathways.

-Pharmaceutical laboratories must prepare for annual certification audits (N: certification, N+1 surveillance, N+2 surveillance, N+3 renewal audit), regularly review their quality management system, monitor the activity of all cross-functional roles involved (marketing, regulatory affairs, medical, field staff: Medical Science Liaison (MSL) and promotional collaborators, etc.).
-Among the challenges, one is to ensure the regulatory compliance of promotional activity, which is one of the strategic pillars for companies.
+Pharmaceutical companies must prepare for annual certification audits (N: certification, N+1 surveillance, N+2 surveillance, N+3 renewal audit), regularly review their quality management system, and monitor the activities of all cross-functional functions involved (marketing, regulatory affairs, medical, field staff: MSL and promotional staff, etc.).
+The challenges include ensuring regulatory compliance of promotional activities, which are one of the strategic pillars of the company’s business, and making a clear distinction between promotional activities and medical and scientific activities.

 For more information